cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-networks/locations/index.md

 <Aside type="Warning">

-Deploying Gateway DNS filtering with static IP addresses may prevent users from connecting to public Wi-Fi networks through captive portals.
+Deploying Gateway DNS filtering using static IP addresses may prevent users from connecting to some public Wi-Fi networks that use captive portals.

 </Aside>